lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Iris sighs and fixes her composure._

-> First, we have to get some armor so she doesn’t get shot like poor Croven!
+> First, we have to get some armor so she doesn't get shot like poor Croven!

 **Bagelwrecker** _(03-Sep-18 03:50 PM)_